 Ribbit, ribbit.
 Using some paper, you can make your own origami jumping frog.
 Once the frogs are assembled, see which one can jump the furthest.
 Get the instructions here.

-Fun Indoor Activities for Kids when it is Raining Outside
+More Fun Rainy Activities for Kids When It is Pouring Outside

 Build a House of Cards